bertman12/wc3-invasion-defense/README.md

 let players individually upgrade their units, using troll berserker upgrade

 what if you also let the player combine towers too?

+perhaps there can be a spell book recipe that adds spells to your spellbook

+==

+item system is not checking quantity is met or exceeded and also will not build the item if you have more than the required amount for the item